stackitcloud/rag-template/README.md

 For local deployment a view env variables need to be provided by an `.env` file (here: .)

-The `.env` needs to contain the following values:
+The `.env` needs to contain at least the following values:

 ```
 BASIC_AUTH=Zm9vOiRhcHIxJGh1VDVpL0ZKJG10elZQUm1IM29JQlBVMlZ4YkpUQy8K